jwhitlark/ctia/README.md

 Per the limitations listed below, nothing is currently exposed outside of the cluster.

 You can connect to the CTIA service by running the following command `kubectl port-forward service/ctia --namespace=ctia 3000:3000` and then accessing http://localhost:3000.
+Note that skaffold will handle this automatically, see the next section.

 #### REPL driven development inside Kubernetes